Highlighting the latest research

 Since the introduction of the Readers’ Choice Award in 2014, it has only been awarded to Invited Topical Reviews or systematic reviews; this is the first randomised trial to achieve this success.

-Head to journal.physio to read the research.
+Head to the Journal of Physiotherapy page to read the research.

 © Copyright 2024 by Australian Physiotherapy Association.
 All rights reserved.